JanGrygar/quantum-non-Gaussianity-of-PNRD/README.md

 - data and Python script for producing Figure 5 of the paper
 - the figure shows the quantum non-Gaussianity certification of the PNRD for increasing level of background noise

+fig6.txt, fig6.py
+- data and Python script for producing Figure 6 of the paper
+- the figure shows the quantum non-Gaussianity certification of the PNRD using noise addition

+fig7.txt, fig7.py
+- data and Python script for producing Figure 7 of the paper
+- the figure shows the quantum non-Gaussianity certification of the PNRD using three thermal states

 All the scripts were prepared and tested with Python 3.8.12, Numpy 1.19.4, and Matplotlib 3.5.0.